pema99/HLSLInterpreter/README.md

 - Assigning array literals to vectors like `float3 foo = {1,2,3}`.
 Same for matrices.
 - `this` keyword.

-There might be some more things I missed...
+There might be some more things I missed, and the library is still very much work in progress - bugs be plenty!

 ## Advanced testing features
 This section will show a few more advanced features you can use when writing tests.
 The testing API is still a work in progress, more to come.